Random Feature Spiking Neural Networks: Experimental Settings

 \subsection{Implementation \& Setup}

 We implement \alg{alg:sswim} in the Python framework \textit{CuPy}~\citep{cupy}.
 All experiments were conducted on a system equipped with an AMD EPYC~7402 processor (2.80\,GHz, single-socket, 24~cores per socket with 2-way hyper-threading), 256\,GiB of system memory, and four NVIDIA RTX~3080 Turbo GPUs, each with 10\,GiB of video memory.
+Each Experiment only used a single GPU.
 All reported results are averaged across three seeds.